That means that if you were to be involved in an accident or claim, you'd be covered for:

 Third party, fire, and theft includes everything covered in third party insurance, as well as covering your vehicle if it was stolen or damaged in a fire.

 Comprehensive insurance covers all of the above, plus your own vehicle - even if the accident was your fault.
+This is the kind of insurance we offer at Cuvva when we talk about "fully comprehensive" coverage.

 The main difference between the types of car insurance is the protection of your vehicle in the case of an accident.
 Unlike the first two types of car insurance, comprehensive cover protects your vehicle.